 Why is Jamestown Community College becoming a tobacco-free community?

-Jamestown Community College will soon join the growing list of colleges and universities across the U.S. which have adopted a tobacco-free campus policy.
+Jamestown Community College joined the growing list of colleges and universities across the U.S. which have adopted a tobacco-free campus policy.
 Jamestown Community College is dedicated to providing a safe, healthy, comfortable, and productive living and learning environment for the entire campus community.

 JCC recognizes the overwhelming scientific evidence assembled by the U.S. Surgeon General, Centers for Disease Control, Environmental Protection Agency, and World Health Organization, which demonstrates that tobacco is a profound agent of deadly diseases, responsible for millions of deaths worldwide each year, both to tobacco users and non-users.
 Additional studies have indicated that exposure to second-hand smoke is a significant risk for everyone.
 All forms of tobacco are now known to be harmful and highly addictive.